nsensfel/prolix-coding-style/README.md

 * Consider all warnings as errors.
 * In case of false positive, disable check for that particular instance, not for the whole compilation.

+#### 2.18.
+Member Accesses Spacing
+There is no spacing between a *member accesses* and its parent *group*.

+#### 2.19.
+Unary Operators Disambiguation
+* If a *group* has both a *unary operator* prefixing it and a *unary operator* suffixing it, there is a risk of ambiguity.
+If the order in which the operators are performed relies on a priority defined by the language disambiguation through explicit group delimiters must be implemented.
+* If a prefix *unary operator* is applied to a *group* with a *member access* and the order between *member access* and application of the *unary operator* only depends on the priority defined by the language and not typing, disambiguation through explicit group delimiters must be implemented.

 ### 3. Special Cases
 #### 3.0.
 Indentation Exceptions